 Bitcoin this, Blockchain that.
-All we ever hear about lately is cryptocurrencies and how they are going to transform the world.
-But what exactly is cryptocurrency and how does it work?
+All we ever hear about lately is how cryptocurrencies and the blockchain are going to transform the world.
+But what exactly is this new tech and how does it work?

 Cryptocurrency is a digital currency that uses cryptography for security, which makes it difficult to counterfeit.
 The most well-known cryptocurrency that you may have heard of is Bitcoin.
 Despite is fluctuating value, it still remains the most popular form of digital currency today.